ThickDesktop/Taskhub/README.md

 - Sign in securely using email and password
 - Add new tasks and view them in a clean list
+- Edit your tasks
 - Mark tasks as completed or delete them anytime
 - See your tasks grouped as "To Do" or "Completed"
-- Toggle dark mode to match your theme preference
+- Toggle dark mode to match your theme preference, its at top right corner
 - View a live count of your remaining tasks in the app bar
 - Enjoy a responsive and polished UI built with Flutter